A chronology of key events:

 1997 July - Eta kills Basque councillor Miguel Ángel Blanco, sparking national outrage and bringing an estimated six million people onto the streets in protest.

 1997 December - 23 leaders of Eta's political wing Herri Batasuna are jailed for seven years for collaborating with Eta - the first time any members of the party are jailed as a result of Eta links.

 1998 April - Crops destroyed and wildlife wiped out when an iron pyrite mine reservoir belonging to a Canadian-Swedish company bursts its banks causing toxic waste spillage.
 Waterways feeding Europe's largest wildlife reserve, the Donana national park, are severely contaminated.

 1998 September - Eta announces its first indefinite ceasefire since its campaign of violence began.
-It calls the ceasefire off in November, claiming lack of a response from the government.

 2002 January - Peseta replaced by Euro.